What's happened

 How we got here

-Chile and Argentina are experiencing severe wildfires exacerbated by extreme heat, drought, and strong winds.
+Chile and Argentina are experiencing severe wildfires amid prolonged droughts, heatwaves, and strong winds.
 Chile declared a state of catastrophe in Biobio and Ñuble regions, mobilizing military support.
-Argentina's Patagonia fires threaten UNESCO sites amid deep budget cuts to fire management and climate change denial by its government.
+Argentina's Patagonia fires threaten UNESCO sites, worsened by austerity cuts to fire management and climate change skepticism from the government.

 Go deeper